Chao-NNU/WM_S288C/README.md

 Installation guide

-(1) Building of local mysql database
+(1) Building of local mysql database:

 After install the XAMPP software, s288c.sql, which contains the whole data used for construction of S. cerevisiae whole-cell model, should be imported.

-(2) Configing the whole-cell toolbox
+(2) Configing the whole-cell toolbox:

 First， the whole-cell toolbox should be added to the path of MATLAB,

 Then, in MATLAB, change the path to the root directory of this toolbox,